jfuginay/affilipro/PLUGIN_SUMMARY.md

-# Affiliation Pro Plugin for ATAK
+# OmniCOT Plugin for ATAK

 ## Overview
-The Affiliation Pro plugin allows users to change the affiliation of any COT marker on the map with changes broadcasted to all BlueTeam members in real-time.
+The OmniCOT plugin allows users to change the affiliation of any COT marker on the map with changes broadcasted to all BlueTeam members in real-time.

 ## Features
 - **Radial Menu Integration**: Tap any COT marker to see an "Affiliation" button in the native ATAK radial menu